Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 [Making sure the dropdown menu opens on click](/readmelinks/ddown.png) <br/>
 [Ensuring that the color change hover effect works](/readmelinks/hover.png) <br/>

+# Bugs

+- found a bug where the images on the about page weren't showing on android operating systems, I changed the image location from a local link to hosted on IMGUR which solved the issue

+- found a bug where the "click me" button on the index page was displaying incorrectly on iphone browsers.
+Currently unsolved.

 # Scalability